magnussolution/magnusbilling7/wiki/en/modules/gAuthenticator/gAuthenticator.rst

 Code
 ----

-| We did not write the description to this field.
+| The code will be necessary to deactivate the TOKEN.
+In case if you don't have the code anymore, will be necessary to deactivate via the database.